A Home That Builds Opportunity

 Projects can be individual or shared.

-Rent in the Community House is higher than what people may be used to in some transitional housing programs.
+Rent in the Spark of Life House is higher than what people may be used to in some transitional housing programs.

 This is intentional.
 The rent reflects: